from 600 BCE to CE 2200

 May this journey into the essence of historical time and change contribute to a wider and deeper understanding of world history.
 This is important, since we now live in a century of choice.
 Big choice.

 This is the consequence not necessarily of astrological cycles or influences: it is a consequence of humanity's accumulated actions and choices to this day, within the context of those astrological influences.
 Over time we have made the choices we've made, and today the scope of our choice is accentuated enormously since the accumulated consequences are now with us more than ever before.

-A note to astrologers without historical training: remember that it is too easy to cherry-pick and interpret events to fit one's astrological theories and predilections.
-A lot of consideration and understanding of historical events is needed.
-The best way to do this is to study the history first, picking events considered to be significant historically, and only then to put it alongside the astrological data.
-Astrological motions don't always create the outcomes that astrological theory expects; on a Mars conjunction to Pluto, it's just as likely that peace or war could break out - the 'god of war' has many tricks up his sleeves.
+A note to astrologers without historical training: it is easy to cherry-pick and interpret events to fit one's astrological theories and predilections.
+A wider understanding of historical events is needed.
+The best way to do this is to study the history first, picking events considered to be significant, and only then to put it alongside the astrological data.
+Astrological motions don't always create the outcomes that astrological theory expects; on a Mars conjunct Pluto, it's just as likely that peace or war could break out - the 'god of war' has many tricks up his sleeves.

-A note to historians with no astrological training: conventional history predicates that there is no inherent system or pattern to history.
+A note to historians with no astrological training: conventional history asserts that there is no inherent system or pattern to history.
 Therefore positing a 'theory of history' involving astrology can only be bunkum.
-I suggest that this standpoint will one day change, and astrological theory will prove useful in informing a new understanding of world historical processes.
+This standpoint will one day change, and astrological theory will prove useful in informing a new understanding of world historical processes.
 This particularly concerns the largely unconscious psychological dynamics that hide behind historical events.

 A note to astrologer-historians.
 You will enjoy this ephemeris.
-There's a lot here.
+There's a lot here for you.
 Good luck!

 About the making of the ephemeris

 This research was done in 1988-93 (in UK, USA and New Zealand), with slight revisions in 1999 and 2012.